aarpon/hrm_docs/docs/user/step4_colocalization.rst

 Colocalization
 ==============

 Colocalization is a type of analysis which measures the amount of overlap between the objects of two channels.

 |ColocalizationScreenshot|

-Here simply select whether or not colocalization analysis should be performed on your images after deconvolution.
+Here simply select whether or not colocalization analysis should be performed after deconvolution.

 .. note:: Colocalization can **only** be performed on **multichannel** images.